ayden-leu/ayden-leu.github.io/EEC172/Final-Project_LaunchPad-Paint.md

 # Part III: Save Image to Cloud Storage

-This system allows the user to save the generated drawing to the cloud and automatically receive the image through email.
-The process integrates the CC3200 device with several AWS services including API Gateway, Lambda, Amazon S3, and Amazon SES.

-#### Step 1: Request a Pre-Signed Upload URL

-When the user selects the save function, the CC3200 first prepares the canvas image for upload by converting the framebuffer into a `.bmp` image.

-The device then establishes a secure TLS connection to the AWS API Gateway endpoint using HTTPS (port 443).
-After the connection is created, the device sends an HTTP **GET request** to a Lambda function through the API Gateway.
-The Lambda function generates a **pre-signed URL** that allows the device to upload a file directly to the S3 bucket without exposing credentials.

-Once the Lambda function returns the response, the device extracts the upload URL from the JSON response.

-#### Step 2: Upload Image to Amazon S3

-After receiving the pre-signed URL, the CC3200 sends an HTTP **PUT request** to upload the generated `.bmp` image file to the S3 bucket.

-The request includes:

-- The pre-signed URL endpoint
-- The content type (`image/bmp`)
-- The size of the image data
-- The binary image data generated from the canvas buffer

-Once the PUT request completes successfully, the image is stored in the Amazon S3 bucket.

-#### Step 3: Trigger S3 Event Notification

-The S3 bucket is configured with an **event notification** that triggers whenever a new file is uploaded.

-When the drawing image is saved in the bucket, Amazon S3 automatically emits a **PutObject event**, which invokes a second AWS Lambda function.
-This Lambda function receives the event information, including the bucket name and file key of the uploaded image.

-#### Step 4: Retrieve the Image from S3

-The Lambda function processes the event by extracting the uploaded file information.
-It then retrieves the image file from the S3 bucket using the AWS SDK.

-The downloaded image data is converted into a binary buffer so it can be attached to an email.

-#### Step 5: Send Image to the User via Email

-Uses **Amazon SES (Simple Email Service)** to send the drawing image to the user.

-The Lambda function constructs a raw MIME email message containing:

-- The sender email address
-- The recipient email address
-- The email subject and message body
-- The uploaded drawing image as an attachment

-The image is encoded into **Base64 format** so it can be included in the email attachment.

-After the email message is created, the Lambda function sends it using the SES API.
-The user then receives the generated drawing image as an email attachment.
+This part describes how the system uploads the generated drawing to cloud storage and sends the saved image to the user through email.
+The process uses AWS API Gateway, AWS Lambda, Amazon S3, and Amazon SES.

+#### Step 1: Prepare the Image Data

+When the user triggers the save function, the drawing stored in the device's framebuffer is converted into a `.bmp` image file.
+This image data will later be uploaded to cloud storage.

+#### Step 2: Connect to AWS API Gateway

+The device must establish a secure connection with AWS in order to request permission to upload the image.

+1. Determine the API Gateway endpoint in the format
+   `<id>.execute-api.<region>.amazonaws.com`.
+2. Open a TLS connection to this server using port **443**, the standard HTTPS port.
+3. Once the secure connection is established, the device can communicate with the Lambda service through API Gateway.

+#### Step 3: Request a Pre-signed Upload URL

+Instead of directly uploading files with AWS credentials, the system requests a **pre-signed upload URL** from a Lambda function.

+1. Send an HTTP **GET request** to the Lambda endpoint through API Gateway.
+2. The Lambda function generates a temporary upload URL that allows the device to upload a file directly to the S3 bucket.
+3. The Lambda function returns a JSON response containing:
+   - the **pre-signed upload URL**
+   - the **file key** that will identify the stored image.

+#### Step 4: Extract the Upload URL

+After receiving the server response:

+1. The device processes the returned JSON message.
+2. The program extracts the **upload URL** from the response.
+3. This URL will be used as the destination for the image upload.

+#### Step 5: Upload the Image to Amazon S3

+Using the pre-signed URL, the device uploads the generated BMP image to the S3 bucket.

+1. Determine the S3 host endpoint in the format
+   `<bucket-name>.s3.<region>.amazonaws.com`.
+2. Create a secure TLS connection to the S3 server on port **443**.
+3. Send an HTTP **PUT request** to the pre-signed URL.
+4. Include the BMP image data as the payload of the request.
+5. After the request completes successfully, the image is stored in the S3 bucket.

+#### Step 6: Trigger an S3 Event

+Once the image is uploaded:

+1. The S3 bucket is configured with an **event notification rule**.
+2. When a new object is uploaded to the bucket, the bucket automatically emits an event.
+3. This event triggers a second AWS Lambda function that handles post-processing.

+#### Step 7: Process the Uploaded Image

+The triggered Lambda function performs the following tasks:

+1. Extract information from the S3 event, including:
+   - the bucket name
+   - the uploaded file name
+2. Retrieve the uploaded image file from the S3 bucket.
+3. Convert the file into a usable data buffer.

+#### Step 8: Send the Image by Email

+The Lambda function then sends the uploaded image to the user through Amazon SES.

+1. Configure verified email identities in **Amazon SES**.
+2. The Lambda function constructs an email message with the image attached.
+3. The email is sent using the **SendRawEmail** command through SES.
+4. The user receives the drawing image as an email attachment.

 ---